CANADA

 Service fees depend on document readiness.

-Work permits fall under two main categories:
+Work permits fall under two main types:

-LMIA-Based Work Permit
+(i) LMIA-Based Work Permit

 Requires the employer to obtain a Labour Market Impact Assessment showing no Canadian worker is available for the position.

-LMIA-Exempt Work Permit
+(ii) LMIA-Exempt Work Permit

-For positions exempt under international agreements, intra-company transfers, or special programs.
+For positions exempt under international agreements, intra-company transfers, or special programs

 Allows the applicant to work for any employer.